 If you’re a hot beverage drinker, the perfect addition to your mug collection is a plaid one.
 There are so many adorable styles including this ‘love’ plaid mug, customizable plaid bear mug or just full-on Christmas plaid.
 For those who like to take your coffee or tea on the go, check out this collection of plaid tumblers on Etsy!
 Total side note – if anyone’s shopping for me, this is hands down my favourite plaid tumbler – it just SCREAMS Canada.

 What pairs perfectly with a hot cup of tea in a plaid mug while relaxing in your plaid PJs?
 A plaid blanket of course!
-It might be a dangerous combo as you’ll never want to leave your sofa, especially if you pair it with a few plaid pillows to round out your plaid collection.
+It might be a dangerous combo as you’ll never want to leave your sofa.

 The icing on the comfy cake – plaid socks.
 Now here you can really go tumbling down the rabbit hole on Etsy.
 From your typical red plaid to plaid boot covers, I guarantee you can find a plaid sock to keep your feet warm, no matter the situation.